catx0rr/randwal/README.md

 There is no specific option for that, but it can randomly change in ~/.local/bin/randwal randsaturate set to True.

-### I want to customize my vim to get the same colors as my terminal what should I do?
+### My vim colors is not changing whenever randwal / pywal changes its colors.
+What should I do?

 Google.
 Nah, all you need to do is to install the [vim plugin](https://github.com/dylanaraps/wal.vim) manually or your favorite vim plugin manager.

 ### How do I make the script run after I reboot?

-I tried a cronjob for user on this but it failed, I found a simple solution on this.
+Tried to do a cronjob but it didn't work.
+I do not want to complicate things and  I found a simple solution for this issue.
 Copy the randwal.desktop file and put it on your autostart.
-Make sure you change the user to your username.
+Make sure you change the user to your username inside the config.

 ```
 cp config/randwal.desktop ~/.config/autostart/
 ```